fabrhq/blog/content/blog/cdf-intro-uber-crane/index.md

 ## Example Setup with FABR

-Given Uber didn't share specifics about their architecture we'll make something up based what they did not share.
+Given that the post did not share specifics about Uber's architecture, let's use a very simple infrastructure setup here for ease of understanding:

-- A public-facing web server on cloud vendor A.
+- A public-facing web server on cloud vendor A;
+- An on-prem database;
-- An on-prem database and another database on cloud vendor B;
+- Another database on cloud vendor B;
-- The web server has connectivity to both databases.
+- The web server should have connectivity to both databases.

-Remember the requirements repeatable infrastructure, layered dependencies, config, and change management.
-Also, we picked CDK TF and Golang.
+Given the on-prem and multi-cloud nature of the infrastructure mentioned in the post, we will pick Terraform CDK as the imperative IaC tool, with some help from Golang which is also mentioned in the post.

-Let's see how we achieve this with FABR as a platform team:
+Let's see how we achieve this with FABR within a large, established engineering organisation such as Uber's, with both platform teams and product teams:

-1. first we'll have to develop a Terraform provider for our on-prem infrastructure (assumes it's not based on an off-the-shelf stack that has a provider).
+1. First develop a Terraform provider for our on-prem infrastructure (assuming it's not based on an off-the-shelf stack that has a provider).
 2. Develop a package with small, single-purpose, constructs for provisioning a database and web server on-prem and the cloud.
-3. then develop another package at a higher level to include the packages in step 2, plus a few other existing packages such as networking to establish connectivities between the web server and the two databases;
+3. Then develop another package at a higher level to include the packages in step 2, plus a few other existing packages such as networking to establish connectivities between the web server and the two databases.
 4. The platform teams will consider the developer-configurable attributes for the web server and the two databases, such as those related to CPU and memory allocation, according to what OpenFABR CDF lays out.
 5. Write automated tests using Testify (or insert you favourite Go test framework).
 6. The platform teams will then publish the high-level package which contains the constructs for the on-prem database, cloud database, and one web server.
 Constructs in CDF are typed.
 The databases are type `Component`, the web server type `Service` (any code deployment target), connectivity between then represented by construct type `Relation`.
 These are automatically exposed to developers in product teams via the FABR Infra UI.